-We, the undersigned, specifically authorize any public agency, private person, physician, psychologist, treating therapist, drug and/or alcohol treatment program, hospital, law enforcement agency, teacher, counselor or child care provider possessing information about each of us or our minor children, confidential or otherwise, to release this information, including copies of all relevant documents, to \\\\\\\, Special Master.
+We, the undersigned, specifically authorize any public agency, private person, physician, psychologist, treating therapist, drug and/or alcohol treatment program, hospital, law enforcement agency, teacher, counselor or child care provider possessing information about each of us or our minor children, confidential or otherwise, to release this information, including copies of all relevant documents, to , Special Master.
 We consent that interviews may take place at the children's schools if deemed appropriate by the Special Master.
 We understand this information will be used as the Special Master may deem fit and proper.
-This release shall remain valid until \\\\\\, (date).
+This release shall remain valid until , (date).
 We understand that we are entitled to a copy of this release of information form.

-MOTHER:
+FATHER: MOTHER:

-Signature & Date
+Signature & Date Signature & Date

-Print Name
+Print Name Print Name

-Date of Birth
+Date of Birth Date of Birth

-Social Security Number
+Social Security Number Social Security Number

+NAME OF CHILD/CHILDREN: Date of Birth:

 Date of Birth:

 Date of Birth: